 I’m an assistant professor of English at Skidmore College, where I teach courses on early modern drama and critical theory.
-I received my Ph.D. from the University of Michigan in 2013.
-Prior to arriving at Skidmore, I was a Brittain Postdoctoral Fellow at the Georgia Institute of Technology.
+I received my PhD from the University of Michigan in 2013 and began teaching at Skidmore a year later, after taking up a postdoc at the Georgia Institute of Technology.

 My research examines the structures and the forces that shape embodiment and environment in early modern English drama.
 In my first book, Thinking through Place on the Early Modern English Stage, I trace the way that characters think through their surroundings in early modern drama, showing not only how these characters orient themselves within unfamiliar or otherwise strange locations but also how those locations function as the scaffolding for perception, memory, and other forms of embodied and affective thought.
 Such moments of what I call “ecological thinking” show how early modern theatrical performance brings places into being, and they reveal a process that both resembles and parallels the cognitive work that early modern playgoers undertook in reimagining the stage as the settings of the dramatic fiction.
 Tracing the vexed relationship between these two registers in works by Marlowe, Shakespeare, Beaumont, and Jonson, I aim to counter a critical tradition that figures drama as a form of spatial abstraction and to show, instead, that theatrical performance constituted a sophisticated and self-reflexive mode of thinking through and about place in the early modern period.
 Articles related to this project have appeared in SEL Studies in English Literature 1500-1900 and Studies in Philology.